SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/overview.md

 * Measurements and events created during [uplink message processing](#uplink-message).
 * [Troubleshooting](#troubleshooting) for warning messages.

-> Note that your subscription needs to include this feature.
+> Note that your subscription must include this feature.
 If you do not see the functionality described in this document, please contact [product support](/welcome/contacting-support/).